dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/greenplum-profile.md

 ## Profile Configuration

-Postgres targets should be set up using the following configuration in your `profiles.yml` file.
+Greenplum targets should be set up using the following configuration in your `profiles.yml` file.

 <File name='~/.dbt/profiles.yml'>